Top Rated Music Colleges in the United States

 2. New England Conservatory in Boston, MA

 Founded in 1867, the New England Conservatory is the oldest independent music conservatory in the nation.
-A founding member of the National Association of Schools of Music, it offers programs leading to B.M., M.M. and D.M.A. degrees in a wide variety of areas.
+It offers programs leading to B.M., M.M. and D.M.A. degrees in a wide variety of areas.
 These include music history and theory, composition, orchestral instruments and voice, as well as jazz and world music.
-Students can also take advantage of the chamber ensembles and the Abreu Fellows program for post-graduates.
-In addition to the degree programs, the New England Conservatory of Music offers continuing education and distance learning opportunities.
+Students can also take advantage of the chamber ensembles and the Sistema Fellows program for post-graduates.
+In addition to the degree programs, the New England Conservatory of Music offers distance learning opportunities.

 3. University of Texas at Austin

-The University of Texas at Austin is one of the largest public universities in the U.S, and includes 17 colleges and schools.
+The University of Texas at Austin is one of the largest public universities in the U.S with over 51,000 students and 3,000 faculty.
 At the Sarah and Ernest Butler School of Music, students can pursue programs in a variety of areas while earning B.M., M.M. or D.M.A. degrees.
 Major areas of study include piano and keyboard theory, chamber music, composition and conducting.
 Aspiring professionals can also earn a degree in ethnomusicology, jazz or vocal arts.
 They can also audition for 44 different ensembles specializing in various styles, including jazz, orchestra, marimba, Brazilian and Svaranjali.

 |Berklee College of Music||Focused studies in Africana Studies, American Roots Music; access to the Berklee Global Jazz Institute||Boston, MA|

 |Michigan State University||The Musique 21 ensemble for contemporary music||East Lansing, MI|

 |Oberlin College & Conservatory||Offers a summer music training program in Arezzo, Italy||Oberlin, OH|

 |Ohio State University||Music and Dance Library||Columbus, OH|